MuzammilGulzar/MuzammilGulzar/README.md

 - 👋 Hi, I’m @MuzammilGulzar
 - 👀 I’m interested in Web Dev, AI ML
 - 🌱 I’m currently learning about Web Dev and new trends in technology along with my MSc IT degree
-- 📫 You reach me via my email lonemuzamil160@gmail.com
+- 📫 You can reach me via my email lonemuzamil160@gmail.com

 <!---
 MuzammilGulzar/MuzammilGulzar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.